bashaus/gbtiles/README.md

     gbr convert --output "sample.s" sample.gbr

+Omitting the input file `.gbm` file will default to `STDIN`.
+Omitting the output file `.s` will default to `STDOUT`.

 ### GBM (GBMB files)

 Converts a Map Builder file `*.gbm` to an ASM file `*.s` and generates a C file `*.h` for convenience.

     gbm convert --output "sample.s" sample.gbm

+You can also specify the target layer of a map specifying a layer flag.
+Acceptable values: `bkg` for the background, `win` for the window overlay or `sprite` for sprites.
+Default value: `bkg`.

+    gbm convert --output "sample.s" --layer=bkg sample.gbm

+Omitting the input file `.gbm` file will default to `STDIN`.
+Omitting the output file `.s` will default to `STDOUT`.

 ## Contributors